MoOx/phenomic/docs/content/docs/setup.md

 yarn install && yarn start
 ```

-🚀 **When you get the hello world, it's time to take a look to our
+🚀 **When you get the hello world, it's time to take a look at our
 [Getting Started](../getting-started/) page and to [start hacking!](../usage/).**